Skip to Main Content

 Temporary Layoffs

-A temporary layoff may result in the termination of your employment
+In Ontario, a temporary layoff may result in the termination of your employment

 A temporary layoff occurs when an employer instructs an employee to stay off work for a set period without pay.
 The employer may assert that the employee has not been terminated but that their position is temporarily suspended or “on hold.”
 These layoffs are often seen during periods of economic slowdown, restructuring, or operational difficulties.
 While employers may claim that a temporary layoff is within their rights, the reality under Ontario employment law is more nuanced.